mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 Simply put: leaving straps on the boot.
 The original concept of Orcish was closely tied to Forth, and it inherits the philosophy that a computer, no matter how small, should be interactive and capable of being programmed incrementally.

 Orcish is now a language, with dramatically fewer assumptions.
-Even a burnt ROM can spare enough bits to reply, in broken Orcish, that it has certain abilities.
-This chip, which we can't really call an Orc, might not even know that `a0 D` is equivalent to saying `a0 a0`.
+Even a burnt ROM can spare enough bits to reply, in broken Orcish, that it has certain abilities, and understand enough Orcish to do things when asked.

-The minimum a chip which speaks Orcish might be expected to do is tell you what it can do, and do it when asked.
+The minimum a chip which speaks Orcish might be expected to do is tell you what it can do, and do it.
 An actual Orc will contain an interpreter, which may be moderately sophisticated, or may not be, but will suffice to operate the Orc, inclusive of programming it with new behavior.

 ###Syntax